mandala-dev/strict-state/README.md

 Contributors more than welcome.

+If you consider contributing something, please pick some subject from the TODOs list and open a discussion.

 ## Running
 You have to clone the repo and update submodules, downloading a ZIP archive will not cut it because of submodules use.